haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 - [Nimble download/install sequence improvement](https://forum.nim-lang.org/t/7671) -

-**IDEA**: Reimplement dependency resolution algorithm.
+**IDEA**: Improve dependency resolution algorithm.
 Use full knowledge about requirements about each version of each package from previous section.

+**NOTE**: Right now `nimble test` and similar tasks are always interleaved with dependency resolution and potentially package downloads.
+With full access to existing package metadata these steps can be simplified as only unregistered packages would have to be downloaded.

 # Do not require full manifest evaluation